 Parental involvement at the school is encouraged.
 Processes to involve parents in their child's learning is frequently initiated by the class teacher with an invitation to an evening information session giving an outline of the coming year.
-School newsletters are forwarded home each week regarding activities at the school.
-These newsletters are also available on the school website.
-Class teachers forward home a monthly newsletter pertaining to activities of their class.
+School newsletters are forwarded home each week (either electronically or in hard copy) regarding activities at the school.
+Class teachers forward home a monthly or term newsletter pertaining to activities of the class.
 While written communication to parents occurs frequently there are many other informal opportunities to inform parents of activities.